check-spelling/check-spelling-docs/Feature:-JSON-configuration.md

 A new file will be added (tentatively `config.json`) containing the other configuration that used to be defined in `action.yml` and specified in the workflow.

-## Migration
+## Progress and Migration

-It looks like `toJSON(inputs)` should allow me to capture the current inputs (and thus greatly simplify the workflow code).
+Using `toJSON(inputs)` allows me to capture the current inputs (and thus greatly simplify the action.yml code).

-I might do this even if I don't switch to a pure JSON config, although I'm pretty sure I will.

 ### Benefits